kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 2. If no session persistence identity is present, load balance as per load balancing configuration, taking into account the session affinity configuration (e.g. by utilizing a hashing algorithm that is deterministic).

 This tiered decision-based logic is consistent with the idea that session persistence is an exception to load balancing.
 Though there are different ways to frame this relationship, this design will influence the separation between persistence and affinity API design.
+We acknowledge the discrepancies in the definitions of session persistence and session affinity in the industry.
+However, for the purpose of establishing a common language for this GEP, we have opted to utilize these definitions.

 ### Implementations